Practical randomness amplification and privatisation with implementations on quantum computers: Main tools and ingredients

-The concept of randomness is present in numerous disciplines and its definition varies slightly for different applications.
+The concept of randomness is present in numerous disciplines and its definition varies for different applications.
 Here we ask for the most stringent definition as given by randomness for cryptography.
-In particular, randomness in a cryptographic setting means unpredictability of the generated outcomes to any external adversary.
+In particular, randomness in the cryptographic setting that we follow means that the generated output is unpredictable to any adversary that is only assumed to respect the laws of quantum physics.
+We do not, for example, rely on computational assumptions on the adversary (is it really random otherwise?).
 This unpredictability requires two concepts: uniformity and privacy.
 Indeed, even if used in a safe environment protected from the outside, a device generating a pre-determined sequence of numbers would not make a good RNG.
-The same applies to random numbers that are only unpredictable before they are generated but then known to an adversary once generated.\footnote{Imagine running a QRNG that is in reality only one half of a quantum key distribution device.
-The numbers, although truly unpredictable before they are generated, are then correlated to the ones generated in the other invisible half of the device.} In both cases, the numbers are not suited for cryptographic use.
+The same applies to random numbers that are truly unpredictable when generated but immediately known to an adversary afterwards\footnote{As an example, imagine using a QRNG that is in reality only one half of a quantum key distribution (QKD) device, with the other half in possession of an adversary.
+The numbers, although truly unpredictable in advance, are then correlated to the ones generated in the other invisible half of the QKD device.}.
+In both cases, the numbers are not suited for cryptographic use.\\